 The exhibition is accompanied by a 320-page catalogue that comprises a catalogue raisonné of Grcic’s work as well as essays by such authors as Richard Sennett, Peter Sloterdijk, Paola Antonelli, Mario Carpo and others.

-»Konstantin Grcic – Panorama« is an exhibition of the Vitra Design Museum and Z33 – House for contemporary art, Hasselt (Belgium).
+In conjunction with the exhibition, Vitra Design Museum will organize a wide-ranging event programme. »Konstantin Grcic – Panorama« is an exhibition of the Vitra Design Museum and Z33 – House for contemporary art, Hasselt (Belgium).
 W.I.R.E. – Web for Interdisciplinary Research & Expertise was a major scientific collaborator.
 The exhibition will be shown at Z33 from 08.02. to 24.05.2015.
 The opening will be on 07.02.2015.
 Further exhibition venues will be announced in due course.

 Special Thanks to

 Exhibition tour26.11.2015 - 24.04.2016, Grassimuseum, Leipzig, Germany08.02.2015 - 24.05.2015, Z33, Hasselt, Belgium27.10.2014 - 11.01.2015, The Swedish Centre for Architecture and Design (ArkDes), Stockholm, Sweden22.03.2014 - 14.09.2014, Vitra Design Museum, Weil am Rhein, Germany